 What I found really interesting about the walk over the rocks was how they changed shape and size every time we turned a corner.
 Some were smooth and washed round from the waves, others were downright spikey, and all in their own little corner.
 Yeah I know, things you think when focusing too much on the floor, lol!

-Mangawhai cliff walk is thought to take 3 hours for the whole loop of about 8 kilometers.
+Mangawhai cliff walk distance is thought to be 8 kilometers and takes 3 hours for the whole loop.
 We managed to take more than this, but only really because we have been walking so sloooow, taking in the views and exploring some more of the rocks.
 It’s probably very doable in about half the time, if you’re on a tight schedule.
 And remember that you can only do the walk within about 2 hours either side of low tide or the beach part of the walk will be flooded!

 Other things to do in Mangawhai

-Every Saturday from 9am to 1pm, there’s a small farmers market in the center of Mangawhai.
+Every Saturday from 9am to 1pm, there’s a small farmers market in the center of Mangawhai New Zealand.
 There are local produce to be bought, handmade clothes and jewellery and much more.
 In the small gallery next to the market you can marvel at local art pieces.

 Explore the sand dunes